-Members supported the application, and it was RESOLVED that planning permission be GRANTED , subject to the conditions outlined in the report of the Team Manager Development Management.
-No. 8 AREAS FOR MEMBER BRIEFINGS/TRAINING The Service Manager Development & Estates reported that due to the forthcoming election, it was intended to convene the Member visit to a neighbouring Planning Authority, and the HMO training event in 2020.
+Members supported the application, and it was

+RESOLVED that planning permission be GRANTED, subject to the conditions outlined in the report of the Team Manager Development Management.

+8. ANY AREAS FOR MEMBER TRAINING/BRIEFINGS

+The Service Manager Development & Estates reported that due to the forthcoming election, it was intended to convene the Member visit to a neighbouring Planning Authority, and the HMO training event in 2020.
 It was also likely that the January 2020 meeting would be cancelled.

+9. EXEMPT ITEM(S)

-No. 9 EXEMPT ITEMS(S) RESOLVED that the public be excluded whilst the following item of business is transacted as it is likely there would be a disclosure of exempt information as defined in Paragraph 14, Schedule 12A of the Local Government Act 1972 (as amended).
-No. 10 ENFORCEMENT CLOSED CASES BETWEEN 24TH No. 10 ENFORCEMENT CLOSED CASES BETWEEN 24TH SEPTEMBER 2019 AND 25TH OCTOBER 2019 No. 10 No. 10 Having regard to the views expressed by the Proper Officer regarding the public interest test, that on balance the public interest in maintaining the exemption outweighed the public interest in disclosing the information and that the report should be No. 10 Having regard to the views expressed by the Proper Officer regarding the public interest test, that on balance the public interest in maintaining the exemption outweighed the public interest in disclosing the information and that the report should be exempt.
-RESOLVED that the public be excluded whilst this item of business is transacted as it is likely there would be a disclosure of exempt information as defined in Paragraph 14, Schedule 12A of No. 10 Having regard to the views expressed by the Proper Officer regarding the public interest test, that on balance the public interest in maintaining the exemption outweighed the public interest in disclosing the information and that the report should be exempt.
+RESOLVED that the public be excluded whilst the following item of business is transacted as it is likely there would be a disclosure of exempt information as defined in

+Paragraph 14, Schedule 12A of the Local Government Act 1972 (as amended).

+10. ENFORCEMENT CLOSED CASES BETWEEN 24TH SEPTEMBER AND 25TH OCTOBER, 2019

+Having regard to the views expressed by the Proper Officer regarding the public interest test, that on balance the public interest in maintaining the exemption outweighed the public interest in disclosing the information and that the report should be exempt.

 RESOLVED that the public be excluded whilst this item of business is transacted as it is likely there would be a disclosure of exempt information as defined in Paragraph 14, Schedule 12A of the Local Government Act 1972 (as amended).

-Consideration was given to the report of the Service Manager
+Consideration was given to the report of the Service Manager Development & Estates.

+RESOLVED that the report which related to the financial or business affairs of any particular person (including the Authority) be accepted and the information contained therein be noted.